prettier/eslint-config-prettier/README.md

 EnterpriseCalculator.prototype.calculateImportantNumbers = inputNumber =>
   1 ?
 2 : 3;
 ```

-[eslint-config-airbnb] config includes `no-confusing-arrow` with the
-`allowParens` option turned on by default.
-Since that config is very popular, it
-makes sense for eslint-config-prettier to turn this rule off.

 If you like this rule, it can be used just fine with Prettier as long as the
 `allowParens` option is off.